 This checklist is intended to help researchers create and submit applications, as well as avoid common errors and other issues that slow down review and delay approval.

-- Ensure all members of the study team – faculty as well as students – have completed the required Human Subjects training.
-This can be completed using one of the two sites listed below.
+- Ensure all members of the study team – faculty as well as students – have completed the required Human Subjects Protection training.
 A certificate of completion for each member of the study team should be provided to the Office of Research Compliance (ORC) with your protocol.
+The online training module can be found here:

 Building your Protocol